Share on Facebook

 Prop 22 makes it more important than ever to work with an attorney who understands gig economy liability.
 The legal landscape continues to evolve as courts interpret the law, and a knowledgeable rideshare and delivery accident lawyer can help you build the strongest possible claim.

-Steps to Take After a Food Delivery Accident in California
+What to Do Immediately After a Food Delivery Accident

 The actions you take immediately after a delivery accident can make or break your case.
 Here is a step-by-step guide: